Eclipse-Laboratories-Inc/rbpf/README.md

 * Implement some traits (`Clone`, `Drop`, `Debug` are good candidates).
 * Provide built-in support for user-space array and hash BPF maps.
 * Improve safety of JIT-compiled programs with runtime memory checks.
-* Add helpers (some of those supported in the kernel, such as checksum update, could be helpful).
+* Add syscalls (some of those supported in the kernel, such as checksum update, could be helpful).
 * Improve verifier.
 Could we find a way to directly support programs compiled with clang?